Home Health

 A: Listed below are the admission criteria.
 If you have any questions about these or any Home Health services, please contact our Home Health department at 402.376.2525.

-You must require intermittent skilled nursing care, physical therapy, or speech therapy.
+• You must require intermittent skilled nursing care, physical therapy, occupational therapy, or speech therapy.